RouEmpire/the-creative-media-note/pages/SEO.md

 - # Localization SEO
   id:: 663ecdb7-e7ed-4e53-bee5-aaac886a678f
 	- Local SEO means the website must dealing with the different user that uses the same searches keyword
-		- Like `Coffee Shop` should give a result different for each users depends on their physical
+		- Like `Coffee Shop` should give a result different for each users depends on their physical locations
+	- This Type of SEO is very popular with mobile devices -